w3point0/node-red-duckdb/README.md

 - Node-RED v3.8.1
 - Ubuntu 22.04.3 LTS

+# Setup DuckDB with No-Code

-# Install DuckDB Within the Node-RED Environment
+# Install DuckDB Within the Node-RED Environment and Ensure Package Versions

 ## Install Duck DB into the .node-red directory